 Wave Motion: Types of wave motion, The wave equation, transverse waves on a string, the string as a forced oscillator, characteristic impedance of a string, reflection and transmission of transverse waves on a string at a boundary, Energy of a progressive wave, impedance matching, standing waves on a string of fixed length, Energy of a vibrating string, normal modes and eigen frequencies.
-Energy in a normal mode of oscillation, wave groups, group velocity, dispersive and non-dispersive media, longitudinal waves.
+Energy in a normal mode of oscillation, wave groups, group velocity, dispersive and non-dispersive media, longitudinal waves in solids - wave equation, and its solution.